chinaswift/programmar/readme.md

 Programmar is a community for reading and writing about development.
 We're now launched for version 2!

-  - Read and write development articles in markdown
+  - Read and write development articles in markdown.
   - Follow your favourite writers and create a curated reading list.
   - Send a developer a drink when you appreciate their article.
   - API support and documentation.